monetr/legal/PRIVACY.md

 Telephone number:
 651 - 243 - 0035

-Effective as of January 05, 2022
+Effective as of September 12, 2022